American Institute of Iranian Studies: History

-From 1967-1979, AIIrS operated an overseas center in Tehran for the purpose of supporting and hosting visiting American scholars.
-The center was obliged to suspend its activities after the rupture of diplomatic relations between the US and Iran, and for the next two decades, AIIrS devoted itself to furthering Iranian Studies in the US by offering grants to students, holding conferences and fostering a sense of community in the field.
+From 1967 to 1979, AIIrS operated an overseas center in Tehran for the purpose of supporting and hosting visiting American scholars.
+The center was obliged to suspend its activities after the rupture of diplomatic relations between the US and Iran, and for the next two decades, AIIrS devoted itself to furthering Iranian studies in the US by offering grants to students, holding conferences and fostering a sense of community in the field.
 Following the Dialogue of Civilizations initiative in 1998, AIIrS resumed sending scholars to Iran and instituted grants for Iranian scholars to research in the US.

 Programs

 The core program of AIIrS is short-term grant-making for individual scholars.
-Beyond the fellowship programs, AIIrS also supports conferences on Iranian Studies in the US and abroad, and provides occasional funding for projects including publications and exhibitions.
+Beyond the fellowship programs, AIIrS also supports conferences on Iranian studies in the US and abroad, and provides occasional funding for projects including publications and exhibitions.
 It also awards the Roth Prize, funded by the Lois Roth Endowment, in recognition of demonstrated excellence in translating Persian literature into English.